windingwind/zotero-pdf-translate/README.md

 - Automatically Translate Selection, default `true`
 - Automatically Translate Annotation: Save annotation's translation to annotation comment or annotation body, default `false`
+  - Automatically Translate Annotation from Sync: Automatically translate annotations synced from other devices if `true`, default `false`
 - Enable Reader Selection Pop-up: Show results in the pop-up panel or only in the item pane, default `true`
 - Show "Add Translation to Note" in Pop-up: default `true`
   > Invisible if no active note editor opened.